NY & NYC SEXUAL HARASSMENT TRAINING

 To best understand the implications of the laws requiring New York sexual harassment prevention training, it is first necessary to understand the federal employment law scheme, as well as the impact of the United States Equal Employment Opportunity Commission (“EEOC”) opinions and guidance on the subject, as both dictate much of the policy followed by the New York Division of Human Rights and the NYC Human Rights Commission and how those New York agencies enforce the laws.

-Syntrio’s New York US Workplace Harassment Training
+Syntrio’s New York U.S. Workplace Harassment and Discrimination Training

 - Experienced: Syntrio has been developing workplace harassment training since 2002.